markop404/media-downloader/README.md

 ## Status

 Development in this repository is currently **limited to maintenance and bug fixes only**.
-When I will have the time, I will do a complete rewrite of the app and implement some of the missing features / ideas I have.
+When I will have the time, I will do a complete rewrite of the app and implement some of the missing features/ideas I have.

 ## Support